-The Extended Producer Responsibility (EPR) fee has been calculated in accordance with the requirements of the EPR regulations and the Lighting Sector Notice (No.43881) and the Electrical and Electronic Equipment Sector Notice (No. 43880) and is based on the following three material points:
+The Extended Producer Responsibility (EPR) fee has been calculated in accordance with the requirements of the EPR regulations and the Lighting Sector Notice (No.43881), the Electrical and Electronic Equipment Sector Notice (No. 43880) and the Paper and Packaging Notice (No. 43882), and is based on the following material points:

 a. weight of product

 c. current demand for the material for recycling purposes

 d. costs for establishing a collection system for the identified products

 e. collection, transport, storage and treatment costs for separately collected waste

 g. costs for public communication and awareness-raising (on waste prevention, separate collection, etc.)

 h. costs for the appropriate surveillance of the system (including auditing)

 i. less revenues from recycled material sales (if applicable)